Rashid Ali al-Gaylani

 Rashid Ali al-Gaylani (Al-Gailani) (رشيد عالي الکَيلاني, /ar/) (1892 – 28 August 1965) was an Iraqi politician who served as Prime Minister of Iraq on three occasions: from March to November 1933, from March 1940 to February 1941 and from April to May 1941.
-He is chiefly remembered as an ardent Arab nationalist and Arab fascist who attempted to remove British influence from Iraq by starting a coup against the government in 1941.
+He is chiefly remembered as an ardent Arab nationalist who attempted to remove British influence from Iraq by starting a coup against the government in 1941.
 During his brief tenures as prime minister in 1940 and 1941, he attempted to negotiate settlements with the Axis powers during World War II to counter British influence in Iraq.

 Early life

 Rashid Ali was the son of Sayyid Abd al-Wahhab al-Gailani and born into the prominent Baghdad-based Al-Gailani family.
 The name Al-Gailani indicates that their ancestors originated in Gilan, Iran.
 He also had origins in the Circassian governors of the Ottoman Vilayet.
 Members of the Gailani family were known as sayed, as the family's ancestry can be traced back to the Islamic prophet Muhammad.
 Rashid Ali enrolled in law school in Baghdad and was a lawyer until his political career.